Precision bounds for bosonic quantum batteries: Appendix G: Multimode case

-In Fig.\ref{entanglement_twomodes} we show the value of $\Gamma$ for the optimal two-mode one-photon added state, both in the separable case (yielding the worst ratio) and the maximally entangled one.
+In Fig.\ref{entanglement_twomodes} we show the value of $\Gamma$ for the optimal two-mode Gaussian state (dashed black), and one-photon added state, both in the separable case (light blue, yielding the worst ratio) and the maximally entangled one (dark blue).
 The shaded area represents the gain given by the application of a $\theta = \pi/4$ beam splitter.
-Note that, for low temperatures, entanglement plays no role since, as mentioned above, close to the pure state regime, Fock states are always optimal in terms of photon number uncertainty.
+Note that, at low temperatures, entanglement plays no role, since, as mentioned above, in the pure-state regime, Fock states are always optimal in terms of photon-number uncertainty.

 Finally, we address the question of whether this advantage is extensive with the number of modes.
 In Fig.\ref{fig: many_modes} we show the optimal \textit{signal-to-noise} ratio $\Gamma$ (upon tuning of the squeezing, beam-splitting, phase-shifting and displacement parameters) attainable for multimode batteries of increasing degrees of non-Gaussianity.
-From the results, we conclude that the hierarchy in extractable \textit{signal-to-noise} ratios established by the degree of non-Gaussianity in the single mode case is a property that can be generalized to larger $N$ , and the existent increasing trend of $\Gamma$ with $N$ suggests that bigger and more complex non-gaussian battery systems hold a promising potential as highly precise energy storage devices.
+From the results, we conclude that the hierarchy in extractable \textit{signal-to-noise} ratios established by the degree of non-Gaussianity in the single mode case is a property that can be generalized to larger $N$, and the existent increasing trend of $\Gamma$ with $N$ suggests that bigger and more complex non-gaussian battery systems hold a promising potential as highly precise energy storage devices.